When a lower production budget costs more long-term

 A clear photography quote starts with defined usage, scope, and licensing decisions, not a number.

-Image licensing for advertising campaigns: usage rights, costs, and terms
+Photography licensing for advertising campaigns: usage rights and costs

 Licensing vs ownership in product photography comes down to this: you’re usually buying usage rights, not the copyright itself